 Section 72 Financial Management

-(1) Church Council is responsible for the finances of the Church and they are managed by the Treasurer.
+(1) Church Council is responsible for the finances of the Church and they are managed by the treasurer.

 (2) The Church shall maintain one or more banking accounts through which all income and expenditure shall be conducted.